AdarshZolekar/Smart-Food-Nutrition-Detector/README.md

 - Search returns rows for common items

-- Image detection returns candidates and at least one match for clear photos
+- Image detection returns candidates and at least one match for clear photos.

 ---